VariantSync/patching-with-matching-eval/README.md

 The raw results of our evaluation are archived under [evaluation-workdir/results](evaluation-workdir/results)

 ## Results without outliers
-In our paper, we mention that we re-analyzed our results after excluding outliers.
+In our paper (cf. Section VI.2), we mention that we re-analyzed our results after excluding outliers.
 Specifically, we removed the top 0.05% of results with the highest number of required fixes for each patcher; thus, treating patchers equally in this regard.
 The updated version of Table IV is shown below.